-Pseudomonas aeruginosa is a gram negative rod.
-Pseudomonas aeruginosa can resist high concentration of salt, dyes, weak antiseptics, and many commonly used antibiotics.
+Pseudomonas aeruginosa is a gram-negative rod.
+Pseudomonas aeruginosa can resist high concentrations of salt, dyes, weak antiseptics, and many commonly used antibiotics.
 Most pseudomonads known to cause disease in humans are associated with opportunistic infections.
 Pseudomonas aeruginosa and Pseudomonas maltophila are mostly responsible for disease conditions.

 Sites of infection by P. aeruginosa